-You can use ArcGIS Pro to consolidate scenes into a single mobile scene package (.mspk) that can be shared with your organizational account or copied directly to your mobile device.
+You can use ArcGIS Pro to consolidate scenes into a single mobile scene package (.mspk) that can be shared within your organization or copied directly to mobile devices.
 These read-only scenes, their layers and associated data will be contained in a single mobile scene package (.mspk).
-This mobile scene package adheres to a common scene definition that allows you to transport your scenes and data across the ArcGIS platform.
+This mobile scene package adheres to a common scene definition allowing you to transport your scenes and data across the ArcGIS platform.

 Create a mobile scene package with ArcGIS Pro